 Emotive Language

-Words chosen to create a specific emotional response in the reader, often linked to the word’s connotations and commonly used in highly emotional or descriptive scenes/situations.
+This English technique is often linked to a word’s connotations and commonly used in highly emotional or descriptive scenes/situations.
+Very common in poetry.

 Enjambment